 He said he didn’t have his coins with him, but I pulled some half dollars out of my pocket.

-He held the coins in shaking hands for a moment.
-Then, something deep inside him clicked into place.
-To our amazement, his hands suddenly steadied.
+He held them in shaking hands for a moment.
+Then, something deep inside clicked into place.
+To our amazement, his hands steadied.
 Without a tremor, he performed a series of perfectly executed sleights.

 Carolyn squealed with delight.
 He hadn’t lost the magic.